suchipi/transform-imports/README.md

   console.log(response); // 4
 });

-// When using a function, you can pass arguments in as a second argument: runOnServer(
+// You can pass arguments in as a second argument: runOnServer(
   (a, b) => {
     return a + b;